fujimotos/eubin/README.md

     $ make
     $ sudo make install

 Settings
 --------

-Eubin will search `$HOME/.eubin/` for configuration files by default.
+Eubin searches `$HOME/.eubin/` for configuration files.
+Each configuration file should have the suffix `.conf`.
+Otherwise, it will be ignored.

-The name of configuration files can be anything as long as the extension is `.conf`.
+Each file in the directory holds the configuration for a single email account.

-Each file holds the configuration for a single email account.
-For example, If you have two email accounts, one for work and one for personal use, you will have two config files:
+For example, if you have two email accounts, one for work and one for personal use, you will have two separate configuration files as follows:

     $HOME/
     └─.eubin/
       ├─ personal@mydomain.com.conf
       └─ work@mydomain.com.conf

-Here is a full configuration sample:
+Here is a full configuration example:

 ```INI
 [server]